article / Hotspot conflict

 I. Russia-Ukraine Conflict: Institutionalization of Western Support and Breakthroughs in Deep Strikes by Ukrainian Forces

-As of [date], the Russia-Ukraine war has entered its [number] day.
-At this stage, the conflict exhibits notable characteristics: "deepening Western political alignment at the political level, precise strikes by Ukrainian forces at the tactical level, and attacks on Russian territory at the strategic depth."
-The Russian military’s winter offensive has been hindered, and the overall situation is tilting in favor of Ukrainian forces.
+As of January 7, 2026, the Russia-Ukraine war has entered its 1412th day.
+At this stage, the conflict exhibits notable characteristics: deepening Western political alignment, precise tactical strikes by Ukrainian forces, and surprise attacks on Russian territory at a deeper level.
+The Russian military's winter offensive has been hindered, with the overall situation tilting in favor of Ukrainian forces.

 .
 Ukraine, Britain, and France sign a garrison agreement, institutionalizing and long-termizing Western support for Ukraine.